Major Oak: History

-It is unclear to whether the Major Oak is one tree or several tree saplings that have been fused together, hence this may give reason to its shape.
-The tree is commonly thought to be the UK's second-largest oak tree, surpassed by the Majesty Oak in Fredville Park, in the village of Nonington, near Dover, Kent.
+It is unclear whether the Major Oak is a single tree or several saplings that became fused together, which may account for its distinctive shape.
+The tree is commonly considered the UK's second-largest oak, surpassed only by the Majesty Oak in Fredville Park in the village of Nonington, near Dover, Kent.

+The tree has long been linked in local folklore with Robin Hood and his Merry Men, who were said to have sheltered beneath it.

-The Major Oak was identified by Major Hayman Rooke in 1790.
-Support chains were first fitted to the tree in 1908, and its massive limbs have been partially supported by an elaborate system of scaffolding since the 1970s.
-In 1974, fences were installed around the tree to protect it from root damage, since the number of visitors to the tree was compacting the soil around it.
+Major Hayman Rooke first formally identified the tree in 1790.
+Support chains were first fitted in 1908, and its massive branches were partially supported by an elaborate system of scaffolding beginning in the 1970s.
+In 1974, fences were installed around the tree to protect its root system, as the volume of visitors was compacting the surrounding soil.

+Around 1912, Emmeline Pankhurst was among approximately 30 suffragettes reported to have climbed inside the tree.

+The "Robin Hood Oak" on the campus of the State University of New York College of Environmental Science and Forestry is a direct descendant of the Major Oak, having been grown from one of the Major Oak's acorns collected in 1926.

-The formation sign of the 46th Infantry Division of the British Army in the Second World War was the Major Oak.
+The formation sign of the 46th Infantry Division of the British Army during World War II was the Major Oak.
 Among the units of the division were battalions of the Sherwood Foresters regiment.

+In 1982 the tree suffered significant damage from a fire that was extinguished by the fire brigade.
+Nottinghamshire Police reported that the blaze had been caused by arsonists.

+In a 2002 public survey, the Major Oak was voted "Britain's favourite tree".
+In 2003, a plantation of 260 saplings grown from acorns of the Major Oak was established in Dorset, intended to support an internet-based study of the tree's history, photographic record, variation in size and leafing among the saplings, comparison of their DNA, and to eventually serve as a public amenity.
+In 2013, Major Oak saplings were given to pantomime actors Barney Harwood, Su Pollard, and David Hasselhoff.

-In a 2002 survey, it was voted "Britain's favourite tree".
-In 2014, it was voted 'England's Tree of the Year' by a public poll by the Woodland Trust, receiving 18% of the votes.
-The tree was featured on the 2005 television programme Seven Natural Wonders as one of the wonders of the Midlands.
+In 2014 it was voted England's Tree of the Year in a public poll organised by the Woodland Trust, receiving 18% of the votes.
+The tree was also featured on the 2005 television programme Seven Natural Wonders as one of the wonders of the Midlands.

-In 2003, in Dorset a plantation was started of 260 saplings grown from acorns of the Major Oak.
-The purpose was to provide publicity for an internet-based study of the Major Oak, its history, photographic record, variation in size and leafing of the saplings, comparison of their DNA, and an eventual public amenity.

-Since 2022, the tree has suffered from the summer heatwaves and has produced fewer leaves.
-Rumours of the tree dying have been dispelled by the RSPB who manage the forest.